King's War: Script

-Screenwriter Wang Peigong spent years creating the script for King's War.
+Wang Peigong spent years creating the script for King's War.
 Gao Xixi said in an interview, "Peigong and I would discuss about King's War when we have time.
 It has been four years, I believe the time is ripe now.
 The story will begin from Liu Bang starting off as a patrol officer in Pei County, until he established the Han dynasty and became the emperor.
 This series will not follow the narrative style of historical dramas.
 The clever part about Legend of Chu and Han lies in the word Legend."

 English dub

 On 15 August 2015, an English dub of all 80 episodes was completed for release on South African Cable Television.

 Reception

-The series received average ratings, but Gao Xixi claimed that it was attracting a highly educated audience.
+When the series received average ratings, Gao Xixi claimed that it was attracting a highly educated audience.